England will not play against Russia for 'foreseeable future' due to invasion of Ukraine, FA confirms

-England and Wales will not play Russia in football matches at any level "for the foreseeable future".
+England, Scotland and Wales will not play Russia in football matches at any level "for the foreseeable future", including any team recognised as the 'Football Union of Russia'.

 The decision has been made "out of solidarity with Ukraine and to wholeheartedly condemn the atrocities being committed by the Russian leadership", the England FA said in a statement.